bishoy2002/IT-1025-Bishoy/Lab2/readme.md

 #### Solid State vs. Hard Drives
 #### Random Access Memory
 ### ALU and the Control Unit
+The Arithmetic logic unit or ALU is what preforms all the mathematical operations inside the CPU.
+ALU contains two inputs known as input A and input B. The control unit recieves mathematical operations from RAM then tells the ALU what to preform.
 ### CPU, Input & Output
+In a supermakrket input, output, and cpu is used in multiple ways.
+The input cointains things like the keyboard behind a register, the credit card reader, and the scales build into the register.
+The output contains things like the cashiers monitors, automatic doors, speakers and more!
+The CPU carries out the instructions by performing the basic arithmetic logic which in a grocery store can be adding up the total amount of money for your groceries.
 ### Logic Gates
 ### IEEE - Ethically Aligned Design